cucumber/common/CONTRIBUTING.md

 to documentation, code, binary files, etc. Even long term committers and TC members must use pull requests, except for trivial changes.

+Pull requests must be independent so they can be merged/rejected independently of other pull requests.
+Every pull request must be made on a separate branch, branched off from the HEAD of the master branch.
+No pull requests should depend on other pull requests or be branched off from non-master branches.

 No pull request can be merged without being reviewed.

 For non-trivial contributions, pull requests should sit for at least 36 hours to ensure that